Yacov1099/SDK-AppsFlyer-To-Cocos-Creator/IOS/README.md

 4. **Build and Run:**
    - Build your project and run it.

-By following these steps, you'll integrate AppsFlyer SDK seamlessly into your iOS project.
+By following these steps, you'll integrate AppsFlyer SDK seamlessly into your Cocos project.